Frequently Asked Questions

 Where should I park?
 Parking at Indiana University is by permit only.
 If you are parked illegally you will be ticketed and towed.
 Indiana University Parking Operations and the City of Bloomington will be monitoring the all permit lots on a continuous basis.
 It is a safety hazard and illegal under University Policy to park a car without a valid permit in a 'permit only' lot, or to leave a car in a spot which is not an established parking space.
 Any vehicle--with or without a permit-- may park in any D or E space or in the Jordan Parking Garage for free from Friday at 5:00pm until Sunday at 11:00pm unless posted otherwise.
 On weekdays when parking is not free, please use one of the paid parking garages, or purchase a parking permit.
 We appreciate your compliance with this rule.
 Click HERE for an interactive parking lot locator.
 You may park for free on campus on weekends (Fri.
 5pm to Sun. evening), even if you do not have an IU parking permit.
 You may also park on the small streets south of the Jacobs School (Highland, Ballantine, Hunter, Second St.) any day after 5:00pm.
 Prior to 5pm, however, these streets are zoned “residential”: cars not displaying the proper permit will be ticketed by the City of Bloomington.

 Which permit should I buy?
-Parents who are themselves IU students may buy an F Permit that allows them to park on weekdays after 5:00pm in any non-24 hour A or C space for $61.95 for the school year (excluding summer).
+Parents who are themselves IU students may buy an F Permit that allows them to park on weekdays after 5:00pm in any non-24 hour A or C space for a very reasonable cost.
+For information on the cost of a Summer F permit, please call (812)855-9848 or (317)274-PARK.

 What should I do with the safety and media release forms?